TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 Check tests pass in repo!

 Fine-tuning:
-[ ] Ability add a fine-tuning script.
+[ ] Read from yaml.
   [ ] Local model save option.
-[ ] Run one notebook from another.
+[x] Run one notebook from another.
+Just convert to a python script.

 Data generation:
 [x] Tackle tasks by order of length.